kanugurajesh/SnapScale/README.md

 # SnapScale

-An Image Resizer used to resize any image easily and it can setup on windows, mac, linux systems locally
+SnapScale is an Image Resizer used to resize any image easily and it can setup on windows, mac, linux systems locally

 ## Problem Statement